zfcampus/apigility-documentation/content-validation/validating.md

 ```

 In some cases, it makes more sense to assign a single consolidated error message for the group of
 validators.
-To do this, simply add an error message to the field:
+To do this, add an error message to the field:

 ![content-validation-validating-consolidated-field-message](/asset/apigility-documentation/img/content-validation-validating-consolidated-field-message.jpg)